chaiNNer-org/chaiNNer/README.md

 Currently, chaiNNer's neural network support (via PyTorch) only supports Nvidia GPUs.
 There is currently no plan to support pre-compiled `.exe`s for NCNN processing.
 PyTorch also does not support GPU processing on MacOS.

+## Planned Features

+-   Batch/Folder/Video inputs
+    -   In the future, I will be implementing the ability to iterate over items in lists.
+This will allow for things like batch upscaling images in a folder or upscaling every frame of a video.
+Unfortunately, the way I want to implement this requires a feature of `react-flow-renderer` (the library I use as the basis for all things node-related) that is still in beta.
+I would rather not waste my time implementing it in a jank roundabout way when I can just wait a bit longer and implement it with that new sub-flow feature.
+-   Undo/Redo History
+    -   Once `react-flow-renderer` updates I will have to redo how it works if I were to do it now.
+Also, I did try implementing this and there isn't a good way to do it currently.
+However, with that new update I _think_ it should be much easier to implement this.
+-   More PyTorch models
+-   More image processing library support
+-   Much more

 ## FAQ

 **_Why is this needed?_**